 Rocket is another plant with a similar annual cycle, though in my garden it only self seeds in the greenhouse.
 It will do fine if I sow it outside, though, and I often do this.
 Late July is a good time to sow all three plants, though August isn't too late.
 Much depends on the weather.
 You can hand sow them each year, of course, but self-seeding saves you some work and I rather like the unpredictability of it.
 You never quite know when they'll come up, or whereabouts in the garden.
 One thing you can be sure of though - at least with my two stalwarts - is that they will come up.
 Once you've sown them you should never need to do so again.

-Patrick Whitefield is the author of The Earth Care Manual, Permaculture in a Nutshell and How to Make a Forest Garden.
+Patrick Whitefield is the author of The Earth Care Manual, Permaculture in a Nutshell and How to Make a Forest Garden and The Minimalist Gardener.
 His titles are also available in eBook formats for Kobo, Kindle, iPad and PDF for laptops and desktops.